devkotapareekshya/PA-ST111-WGS-analysis/README.md

 ## Data Source

 Raw reads from NCBI SRA accession SRR39076870 (BioProject: PRJNA288601), deposited June 2026 by the Florida Department of Health under the CDC HAI-Seq surveillance programme.
-No associated peer-reviewed publication was available at the time of analysis.
-Analysis performed independently.
+This isolate had no associated peer-reviewed publication at the time of analysis; the dataset was publicly accessible via NCBI SRA, and this reanalysis was conducted independently as a training/portfolio exercise in WGS-based AMR surveillance methodology, not in coordination with the depositing institution.
+No claims are made regarding the original surveillance findings or conclusions of the depositing agency.

 Public genomes obtained from NCBI RefSeq.
 All accessions listed in `data/st111_accessions.txt`.
 ---

 ## Citation